 Get the Project Management Skills You Need in Four Days

-This intensive four-day project management essentials course will examine the basics of putting together a well-defined, planned, and executed project.
+This intensive course will examine the basics of putting together a well-defined, planned, and executed project.
 Students will learn how to define, plan and execute a project whether the goal is simple or complex; gain the tools and knowledge for delivering projects on time and on budget, while meeting performance specifications; explore the basic components of project management and the project life cycle.
-This course will also help you determine the correct project through strategic portfolio analysis; create a successful charter; assemble and manage a team; analyze and control risk; monitor project milestones; and close out the project.
+This course will also help students determine the correct project through strategic portfolio analysis; create a successful charter; assemble and manage a team; analyze and control risk; monitor project milestones; and close out the project.